 After you have applied for a PGWP, you may immediately begin working full-time while you are waiting for a decision on your application, only if you meet all of the following conditions:

 - You have completed your program of study.

-- You have a valid study permit at the time you submitted your application and applied within 90 days of receiving your transcript and/or official letter confirming program completion.
+- You have a valid study permit when you submitted your application and applied within 90 days of receiving your transcript and/or official letter confirming program completion.

 - You were eligible to work off-campus without a work permit.

-- You did not work off-campus for more than 20 hours per week during academic semesters.
+- During academic semesters, you did not work off-campus for more than 20 hours per week.

-Contact Brace Law today and see if you are eligible for a study permit or a post graduate work permit.
+Contact Brace Law today and see if you are eligible for a study or post-graduate work permit.